Troop 1607

 Each scout must make a self-directed effort to learn new skills, serve others, and lead other scouts in order to advance in rank.

 Scouts take on increasingly advanced leadership positions in the troop as they progress.
-All of our meetings and camp-outs are planned, prepared, and executed by the scouts themselves.
-For example, the scouts plan their own camping menus, choose a volunteer to buy the supplies, and then divide cooking and cleaning responsibilities among themselves.
+All of our meetings and camp-outs are planned, prepared, and executed by the scouts.
+For example, the we plan our own camping menus, choose a volunteer to buy the supplies, and then divide cooking and cleaning responsibilities among ourselves.

 The core merit badges include Personal Management, Cooking, First Aid, Citizenship, and Communication.